 Are you too OLD to EXERCISE?

 Only 25% of people between 65 and 74 years lead an active lifestyle.
-The rest 75% do not exercise.
-The number of people exercising above 85 years of age drops to 11% meaning a whopping 89% do not exercise.
-We understand that regular physical activity is associated with lots of benefits like improving cardiovascular health, muscle mass, strength, flexibility, endurance etc. But, is there an age when we should stop exercising?
-Or should we continue exercising forever?
+The rest, 75%, do not exercise.
+The number of people exercising above 85 years of age drops to 11%, meaning a whopping 89% do not exercise.
+We understand that regular physical activity is associated with improved cardiovascular health, muscle mass, strength, flexibility, endurance etc. Exercise also helps combat age-related conditions and diseases.
+But is there an age when we should start or stop exercising?
+Do we get too old to exercise?
 Let’s take a deeper look.

-Even though there is no minimum age to start exercising, we should use common sense to decide if it’s right to exercise.
-For example, a one-year-old who is still learning to walk cannot be expected to perform a squat.
-There are plenty of examples of athletes who have started exercising or training at a very young age.
-Tennis champ Serena Williams started training at age 4 and made her professional debut at 14.
+Even though there is no minimum age to start exercising, we should use common sense to decide if exercising is suitable.
+For example, we cannot expect a squat from a one-year-old who is still learning to walk.
+However, there are plenty of examples of athletes who have started exercising or training at a very young age.
+For example, tennis champion Serena Williams started training at age 4 and made her professional debut at 14.

-Benefits of starting or continuing to exercise at older ages:
+What are the BENEFITS of starting or continuing to EXERCISE at OLDER AGES?

 Exercising at any age has loads of benefits.
 Due to ageing, it is even more important to exercise as we start getting older.
-Old age has its set of challenges like low immunity, decreased bone density, reduced endurance, decreased strength, reduction in testosterone secretion etc. This affects not only physical performance but also mental performance.
-As we age further, it is only natural to notice a drop in performance and confidence.
-Ageing is inevitable but regular exercise helps to control it and promote healthy ageing.
+Old age has challenges like low immunity, decreased bone density, reduced endurance, decreased strength, testosterone secretion etc. It affects not only physical performance but also mental performance.
+So it is only natural to notice a drop in performance and confidence as we age further.
+Ageing is inevitable, but regular exercise helps control it and promote healthy ageing.

 When we start exercising or continue exercising even as we get older, it helps our body and mind in the following ways: